opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param anchor: Anchor point.
 The default value (-1) means that the anchor is at the kernel center.

-**Please note:** This filter doesn't check out of border accesses, so only proper submatrix of bigger matrix have to be passed to it.
+	**Note:** This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

 .. index:: gpu::getColumnSumFilter_GPU

 gpu::getColumnSumFilter_GPU
 -------------------------------
 .. cpp:function:: Ptr<BaseColumnFilter_GPU> gpu::getColumnSumFilter_GPU(int sumType, int dstType, int ksize, int anchor = -1)

-    Creates vertical 1D box filter.
+    Creates a vertical 1D box filter.

     :param sumType: Input image type.
 Only ``CV_8UC1`` type is supported for now.